Kasetonix/Config/README.md

 # Config
-This repo contains most of my own config
+This repo contains most of my own config files